-You can start to practice breath control during pregnancy so it’s second nature when you go into labour.
+You can start to practise breath control during pregnancy so it’s second nature when you go into labour.
 Your birth partner can also help talk you through breathing techniques you’ve learned together.

 Many women find that learning hypnobirthing or natal hypnotherapy, where you use self-hypnosis, breathing and relaxation techniques to relax your body and mind, help in having a more positive birth experience.

-A TENS machine sends mild electrical impulses to your back via electrode pads that stick to your skin.
+A TENS machine sends mild electrical impulses to your back through electrode pads that stick to your skin.
 Read more in our guide to using TENS machines.